 Participants need to bring a manuscript draft or any other material, such as literature searches or data analysis, which they can draw on through the workshop, in addition to a laptop.
 Participants must also bring a copy of an article from the journal they wish to submit their paper to.
 A comprehensive workbook and a ‘Guide to Academic Punctuation’ will be handed out during the workshop.

-All participants travelling to Bergen will have their travel and hotel accommodation costs covered by Digital Life/NRSN.
+All travelling participants will have their travel and hotel accommodation costs covered by Digital Life/NRSN.
 We will also cover the course fee, and all meals for the duration of the program.
-To stimulate networking, those living in Bergen are also welcome to stay at the hotel, at our cost.
+To stimulate networking, those living close to the venue are also welcome to stay at the hotel, at our cost.
 Membership in Digital Life or NRSN is a precondition for participation